 Parents are welcome at school and are encouraged to visit often.
 All visitors to the building must report to the main office.
-Visitors will be asked to sign a visitor log and will be given a name tag to be worn in full view for the duration of the visit.
+Visitors will be asked to provide a current state ID with photo to be logged into our visitor system and will be given a name tag to be worn in full view for the duration of the visit.
 In addition, buildings are maintaining a safe environment for students and staff by locking exterior doors during the school day.
 Several doors are equipped with video cameras and electronic locking devices which are monitored in the offices.
 Office personnel monitor doors and provide remote access.
 Please use the remote access button to gain entry during the school day when the exterior doors are locked.
 Thank you for your cooperation with these procedures.
 In addition, if parents desire a conference, please call the school so that a mutually agreeable date and time can be arranged.